grbeno/grbeno.github.io/pages/dj_installation.md

     ```
     You should see a django "Hello World" on a white page at: http://127.0.0.1:8000/ or http://localhost:8000/

-    We walked through the installation and setup of a basic Django application, providing users with all the necessary steps to get started.
+    **We walked through the installation and setup of a basic Django application, providing users with all the necessary steps to get started.
+If you don't want to implement a custom user model or change your database
-    If you wish to implement a custom user model or change your database from the default SQLite3 to PostgreSQL, make sure to read the second section of the post.
+    from the default SQLite3 to PostgreSQL, you can migrate the data with the command `python manage.py migrate`.
+Otherwise, make sure to read the points below.**

 5.  **Setting up Database**
     You can make a decision to continue the default light-weight database engine sqlite3 or chose a larger one such as PostgreSQL, MySQL, MariaDB, Oracle.